 Performance-Based Awards.
-The number of shares or other benefits granted, issued, retainable and/or vested under a stock or stock unit award may be made subject to the attainment of performance goals.
+The number of shares or other benefits granted, issued, retainable and/or vested under a stock award may be made subject to the attainment of performance goals.
 The 2019 Plan administrator may utilize any performance criteria selected by it in its sole discretion to establish performance goals.